sanderv32/siem-cef-connector/README.txt

-CEF Connector 1.5 Configuration for Akamai SIEM
+CEF Connector ${project.version} Configuration for Akamai SIEM

 System RequirementsAkamai’s CEF Connector requires Sun JRE 1.8+ to be installed.
 The latest JRE can be downloaded from the Sun Java site (Java Platform, Standard Edition) or installed from a software distribution package on Linux.
 Verify Java version (Linux): Use the command "java -version" to verify that your JRE is installed and available.